Blog home

 paint in a tuff spot

-Active World Tuff Spot Tray are great for keeping paint in one area.
+Active World Tuff Spot Trays are great for keeping paint in one area.
 Filling the tray with a selection of different colours and allowing children to use this for foot painting is a fantastic activity, simply make sure you hold their hands so they do not slip.
 Alternatively using their hands children can make their own marks in the paint and then print their drawings using paper to take home or display.
 You could incorporate some big art tools to pattern and mark make.

 Discovery